bodaro/riveroad/york/house.md

 ##### Heating and AC

 * hot water  tank in garage.
 Maybe its the one to the right (north)
-* controls in hall closet
+* heat and AC controls in hall closet

 ##### Floors